Sample Speaking and Workshop Topics

 Stan’s Story

 Stan Lemons grew up in an African American, working-class neighborhood in Dallas, Texas.
-Stan attended the public elementary school in his neighborhood and was a member of the Oak Cliff Boys & Girls Club, where he routinely spent time after school and on the weekends.
+He attended the public elementary school in his neighborhood and was a member of the Oak Cliff Boys & Girls Club, where he routinely spent time after school and on weekends.

 Preschool Student, Dallas, TX